Password Manager Review: RoboForm

 |Price per user||$0.00||$0.00||$0.00|

 |Number of Devices||1||unlimited||unlimited|

-RoboForm integrates nicely into your desktop and browser, working, as a good robot should, blissfully in the background.
+RoboForm integrates nicely into both desktops and browsers, toiling away, as a good robot should, blissfully in the background.
 The service's tidy design embraces clarity rather than flash.
-At the same, this straightforwardness should not be confused with a lack of features.
-Many opportunities are offered for customizing the program, few of which (at least in our opinion) are likely to overwhelm beginners.
+At the same time, this straightforwardness should not be confused with a lack of features.
+A variety of opportunities are offered for customizing the program, few of which (at least in our opinion) are likely to overwhelm beginners.

-Overall though, RoboForm is a robust password manager that convinces thanks to both its simplicity and range of settings/options.
+Overall though, RoboForm is a robust password manager that performs well thanks both to its simplicity and range of settings/options.

-Most of RoboForm's customers have rated the program highly, emphasizing its user-friendliness and high level of security.
+Most of RoboForm's customers have rated the program well, emphasizing its user-friendliness and high level of security.

 Among the programs we assessed, Dashlane impressed most owing to its ease of use, the wide selection of features it offers, and the excellent security it provides.